mesfind/python-basic/index.md

 root: .
 ---

-# Welcome to Machine Learning for Physical Sciences
+# Welcome to Programming with Python

 ## Why Python?